rjray/advent-2020-clojure/src/advent_of_code/README.md

 Day 1 (2863/2417, approx. 16 minutes).
 This was a combinatorics problem, for which I let `clojure.math.combinatorics` do the heavy lifting of combinations.
 Paired it with `filter` to find the one pair that totalled 2020 and multiplied them.
 The second part was to find *three* numbers that totalled 2020, which just meant changing `2` to `3` in the combinatorics call.

+**Addendum**: According to [this reddit thread](https://www.reddit.com/r/adventofcode/comments/k4ejjz/2020_day_1_unlock_crash_postmortem/), the sudden influx of traffic overloaded the instances they had configured on AWS.
+As such, they'll be canceling the global leaderboard points for both halves of day 1.
+I'm leaving my numbers up here just for reference.

 ## day02.clj

 Day 2 (--/--).